steemit/tinman/README.md

 The `get_dev_key` program provided with `steemd` derives keys using the same algorithm as `tinman keysub`.

-# Running testnet fastgen node
+# Bootstraping the testnet

-Now that the transactions have been created, let's use them to initialize a testnet.
+Now that the transactions have been created, let's use them to bootstrap a testnet.
 Since many blocks worth of transactions are created, `tinman submit` will implement the block wait using `debug_node_plugin` to generate blocks in the past as rapidly as possible.
-So we will run a special node, let's call it the "fastgen node", with the debug plugin enabled.
-The fastgen node is only used to initialize the network.
-(It is called "fastgen" because it generates blocks as fast as possible, rather than waiting 3 seconds of real time between each block.)
-Later, one or more normal witness nodes will connect to the fastgen node over p2p, get blocks, and begin normal block production.
+So we will run a special node, let's call it the "bootstrap node", with the debug plugin enabled.
+The bootstrap node is only used to initialize the network.
+(It used to be called "fastgen" because it generates blocks as fast as possible, rather than waiting 3 seconds of real time between each block.)
+Later, one or more normal witness nodes will connect to the bootstrap node over p2p, get blocks, and begin normal block production.

-The fastgen node needs the following:
+The bootstrap node needs the following:

 - The `steemd` must be `appbase` version
 - The testnet `blockchain` directory should be empty (try `rm -Rf testnet_datadir/blockchain`)